-Drug of Choice: Drug treatment court docket participants are also asked to identify their primary drug of choice.
-As demonstrated by the chart below (Figure 9), the primary drug of choice for adult drug treatment court docket active participants within FY 2018 was opiates (40.8%) with alcohol (22.9%) coming in second.
-These results are similar to current national research trends, as opiate use is becoming more prominent.10
+Primary Drug of Choice: Adult drug treatment court docket participants are also asked to identify their primary drug of choice.
+As demonstrated by the chart below (see Figure 9), the primary drug of choice for adult drug treatment court docket participants active in FY 2020 was opiates (38.1%) with alcohol (18.4%) coming in second.
+The results were similar to FY 2019.